 Note: It is the State Attorney’s burden to establish and prove each and every element of the crime charged by either physical or testimonial evidence beyond a reasonable doubt.
 In many cases, a good defense can make it difficult or impossible for the State to establish the defendant’s guilt.

-Some of the following Florida Statutes involving defenses and mitigation may be relevant in certain cases.
+Some of the following defenses, factors and mitigation may be relevant in certain cases.

-Florida Statute 775.051 – Voluntary intoxication; not a defense; evidence not admissible for certain purposes; exception.
+2. Voluntary intoxication; not a defense; evidence not admissible for certain purposes; exception - Florida Statute 775.051.

-Florida Statute 776.013 – Home protection; use of deadly force; presumption of fear of death or great bodily harm.
+4. Home protection; use of deadly force; presumption of fear of death or great bodily harm - Florida Statute 776.013.

 Florida Criminal Defenses – Our Orlando Criminal Attorney Services:

-Speak with a Orlando criminal attorney and review our website for more information on Florida criminal offenses:
+Speak with an Orlando criminal attorney and review our website for more information on Florida criminal offenses: